 Atmosphere: A hip yet casual wine bar for Barcelona’s young and fabulous crowd.
 It’s a remarkable meeting place!
 Come here to sip on wine and beer, snack on a variety of delicious homemade tapas, and admire some fantastic art exhibitions.
 You place your order at the register and your food and drinks will be subsequently delivered to your table.

-Dog-friendly: Yes, with limited outdoor seating in the front.
+Dog-friendly: Yes, with limited outdoor seating in the front and occasionally inside.

 MUST-HAVE(S): Papas Arrugas!
 Take a bite of these nicely salted sliced boiled potatoes with luscious mojo picón (a classic Spanish red pepper sauce) and a fancy ranch-like sauce as an alternative.